aislabunimi/privacy.aware.od/README.md

 With TASKNET we refer to a Faster R-CNN model, with UNET to an encoder decoder similar to the UNet in layers, but without the skip connections.

 Each scripts contains some variables.
 The ones that you may be interested in are:
-- USE_DATASET_SUBSET: default is 0, meaning all the samples from dataset will be used.
+- `USE_DATASET_SUBSET`: default is 0, meaning all the samples from dataset will be used.
 If you want to train on a smaller set, you can specify a number: 1000 means you are training the model with 1000 images.
-- NUM_EPOCHS_{MODEL}: specifies the number of epochs. {MODEL} is either TASKNET or UNET.
+- `NUM_EPOCHS_{MODEL}`: specifies the number of epochs. {MODEL} is either TASKNET or UNET.
-- BATCH_SIZE_{MODEL}: the batch size used. {MODEL} is either TASKNET or UNET.
+- `BATCH_SIZE_{MODEL}`: the batch size used. {MODEL} is either TASKNET or UNET.
-- LR_{MODEL}: the learning rate. {MODEL} is either TASKNET or UNET.
+- `LR_{MODEL}`: the learning rate. {MODEL} is either TASKNET or UNET.
 - The values of these variables in these scripts are the ones used in the results reported in the paper.

-All the other options can be seen using 'python3 main.py -h'.
+All the other options can be seen using `python3 main.py -h`.
 You may also use this file alone if you want, but it's highly unrecommended (it's easier to edit the .sh scripts).

-The plot_results.py file contains the code for plotting the results.
-Running with 'python3 plot_results.py -h' shows the possible options.
+Running `python3 plot_results.py -h` shows the possible options for the code containing the plot results.

 ### Training Tasknet
 The `tasknet.sh` script is needed only if you want to train again the tasknet (the script `tasknet_fiveclasses.sh` is the corresponding one for five classes experiments).